 wide range of devices.
 Bluetooth is not common in most PCs though its included in all Apple laptops.

-Then we’ve Wi-Fi or wireless fidelity.
+Then we have Wi-Fi or wireless fidelity.
 This is a wireless technology used by laptops and wireless cards in desktops.
 If you’ve ever accessed internet via a hotspot, then you’ve used Wi-Fi.
-Wi-fi allows for greater data transfers than Bluetooth at 54Mbps and is capable of transmission ranges of between 50m to 100 m indoors.
+Wi-Fi allows for faster data transfers than Bluetooth at 54Mbps and is capable of transmission ranges of between 50-100m indoors.
 Bluetooth can only transmit up to 10m.

 This leads us to what you might have heard the Telecoms advertise and that is 3G or third Generation technology.
 3G, offers faster data rate speeds than 2G or GPRS as far as internet access on your phone or PC (through a 3G modem) is concerned.

 With huge leaps in technology, we now have better and faster wireless technologies like 4G and NFC.
 Improvements to Bluetooth and Wi-Fi have been made enabling it transfer faster and much more efficiently.
 Wireless technologies are powering lots of systems especially in the Internet of things era allowing for devices to communicate.